-The tangent-linear (TL) and adjoint (AD) versions of the shortwave radiation scheme can be activated using the logical switch LERADSW2 = .TRUE. in the namelist NAMTRAJP.
+To use the tangent-linear (TL) and adjoint (AD) versions of the shortwave radiation scheme, LERADSW2 should be set to .TRUE. in NAMTRAJP.
 The default value is set to .FALSE..
 To decrease a computational cost of the shortwave radiation in data assimilation, the number of spectral intervals is reduced to two (six intervals are used in the forecast model) during minimization.
 The number of spectral intervals NSW is changed in CVA1.
 This change also requires to read several parameters for two spectral intervals.
 This is done in set-up routines SUSWN, SUCLOPN and SUAERSN.